Birmingham Cruiser Bike Accident Lawyers

 We know the financial burden you’re already facing.
 That’s why we take all cases on a contingency-fee-basis.
 You won’t have to pay us upfront to receive quality legal representation.
 We don’t collect any fees or costs unless we recover financial compensation.
 If we lose your case, you won’t have to pay us.

-If you were the victim of a cruiser bike crash in Birmingham, call Farris, Riley & Pitt, LLP at (205) 324-1212 to discuss your legal options.
+If you were the victim of a cruiser bike crash in Birmingham, contact Farris, Riley & Pitt, LLP at (205) 324-1212 to discuss your legal options.